 Each Federation which is affiliated with the IWWF shall have the right to select a team of skiers to represent their Federation in the World Championships.
-The team shall consist of a maximum of 6 skiers, with the further limitation that no team may have more than four men or four women.
+The team shall consist of a maximum of 6 skiers, with the further limitation that no team may have more than four boys or four girls.